 1. Not being able to recommend meals

 It is obvious but also one of the most common mistakes waiters make.
 Servers are recommending dishes they have never tried themselves.
 However, this is not only the waiters' fault.
-You know how to make a restaurant menu, but do your employees know how to?
+You know, but do your employees know how to?
 Share your menu crafting methods with them to create an in-depth understanding of your menu items.

 As a manager or owner, you should make sure that your waiters are familiar with all the dishes on the menu.